Education Medical Students and Residents IMFR

-Integrative Medicine Fellowship in Residency (IMFR), formerly Integrative Family Medicine (IFM), is the first comprehensive effort to bring an integrative medicine curriculum into the conventional training experience of physicians.
-Initiated in 2003, IFM/IMFR is a four-year residency training model funded in part by the U.S. Department of Education.
+Integrative Medicine Fellowship in Residency (IMFR), formerly Integrative Family Medicine (IFM), was the first comprehensive effort to bring an integrative medicine curriculum into the conventional training experience of physicians.
+Initiated in 2003, IFM/IMFR is a four or five-year residency training model.
+In 2003 it was originally funded in part by the U.S. Department of Education.

 Current partner institutions:

-- Maine Medical Center
+- Maine Medical Center Family Practice Residency

 - Middlesex Hospital Family Practice Residency Program

-- University of Arizona College of Medicine
+- University of Arizona Family Practice Residency